Pancho's Blessing

 He kept records on every Commander who ever sat in the chair.
 Not the kind the Federation publishes.
 His own.
 Quiet.
 Personal.
 And every once in a while, when the corridor played dirty against a Commander who didn't deserve it, he'd close the gap.
 From his own ledger.
 Without being asked.

 That habit has a name now.
 The Blessing.
+And it's part of the Frontier from here on.

-The top-up doesn't arrive as Cargo in your wallet.
+The credit doesn't arrive as Cargo in your wallet.
 It lands as Fuel in your fleet, trickled into the tank of the crew that just came home.
 Once it's there, it's fuel like any other fuel.
 Yours.
 Ready to spend on the next deployment, or the one after, or the one after that.

 What you see